mozilla-conduit/conduit-docs/mozphab-windows.rst

 #.
 If you don't have Git already installed (note that it is not
    currently packaged with MozillaBuild), you'll need to grab it from https://git-scm.com/download/win and install it.
 #.
+Ensure that Python 3.x is installed: Open the Command Prompt/PowerShell and type "python3".
+If it's not installed, you'll be redirected to the Microsoft Store to install it.
+#.
 Run ``pip3 install MozPhab``.
 #.
 Add ``moz-phab`` and ``git`` to the ``$PATH`` variable.
    If you use MSYS (including MozillaBuild) exclusively, you can add this to